 Human Resources - The competency of human resources is an essential factor in implementing business and operational risk management strategies.
+Human resources risk is therefore the risk of loss resulting from a lack of qualified human resources in the short or long term or from the non-optimal contribution of human resources.
 In this regard, the Company follows best practices and has a code of business conduct in addition to well-defined policies and procedures with respect to compensation, recruitment, training, employment equity, diversity and occupational health and safety.
 These policies are continually kept up to date in order to attract and retain the best candidates at every level of the Company.
 The Company shows its concern for its employees' quality of life by offering programs that promote a healthy lifestyle and adopting various measures designed to improve the work environment.